lucaslingle/draw_tfp/README.md

 - Conda does not appear to know about Tensorflow's dependency on this version of numpy.
 - Conda overwrites it when you install other dependencies such as matplotlib.

-- As a workaround, you can install all python modules listed in the dependencies via pip, within the conda environment.
+- As a workaround, you can install all the dependencies via pip, within the conda environment.
 - This solves the problem completely.
 ```
 </details>